sgrubas/cats/README.md

 # Cluster Analysis of Trimmed Spectrograms (CATS)
 Framework for detection and denoising of sparse signals in the time-frequency domain.
 Particularly, very useful in the detection and denoising of earthquakes.
+Soon, here will be a link to our paper/preprint.

 # Installation
 There are two ways to install the package: